Level 7 Diploma in Relational Practice

 The teaching methods include lectures, seminars, and group discussions, individual tutorials, trainee presentations, individual and group supervised practice, and reflective/experiential groups.
 Over three terms, you will study:

-This course is delivered and assessed by experienced professionals and people with lived experience, including Iwona Munia, Head of Learning and Development, Dr Andreas Constandinos, Head of Psychotherapy, Jalil Kane, Chief Operating Officer and Anthony Jones, Head of Services.
+The Diploma is delivered and assessed by experience professionals and people with lived experience including Iwona Munia, Head of Learning and Development, Dr Andreas Constandinos, Head of Psychotherapy, Jalil Kane, Chief Operating Officer and Anthony Joens, Head of Services.

 Requirements

-No formal academic requirements are needed to enrol on this course, but you must be working in a role supporting or working with vulnerable adults.
-For example, you may be working in homelessness services, the NHS or a not-for-profit organisation offering community support.
+No formal academic requirements are needed to enrol on this course but you must be in a formal or voluntary role supporting vulnerable adults.

 Cost